Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/scenescript/reference/event/update.md

 }
 ```

+Wallpaper Engine will attempt to convert any numeric return values to [Vec2](/scene/scenescript/reference/class/Vec3) and [Vec3](/scene/scenescript/reference/class/Vec3) if you are working on a property that expects these return types.
+For example, if you return `2` on the `Scale` property, Wallpaper Engine will first convert the value to `Vec3(2, 2, 2)` so that it matches the return type the `Scale` property expects.

 You can choose to not return any value, then the property will not be modified.

 ## Note on Frametime